Mt. Blue High School

 Mt.
-Blue High School is a public high school (grades 9–12) in Farmington, Maine, United States.
-The school is a part of the Mt.
-Blue Regional School District, and enrolls students from the Maine towns of Farmington, Weld, Temple, Wilton, Chesterville, New Vineyard, Industry, New Sharon, Starks, and Vienna.
+Blue High School is a public high school in Farmington, Maine, United States.
+The school includes grades 9–12 and is a part of the Mt.
+Blue Regional School District.
+It and enrolls students from the towns of Farmington, Weld, Temple, Wilton, Chesterville, New Vineyard, Industry, New Sharon, and Vienna.
 The school's athletic mascot is the cougar.

-Electives available to students include classes in personal finance, advertising, foreign languages, creative writing, Shakespeare and drama, and a variety of Advanced placement courses.

 In 2009 Mt.
 Blue changed from MSAD to Mt.
 Blue Regional School District (RSD), to start the new changes to the School.
 The state of Maine issued the school 63,568,833 dollars for the new school.
 The school was completely redone, and finished in 2013.
 The new school cover 226,000s square feet, 35.8% bigger than the old school.
 The school is three stories tall, and is the largest school in Franklin County.

+Catchment

+The Maine Department of Education takes responsibility for coordinating school assignments in the unorganized territory.
+The department gives Mt.
+Blue High School as an option for the "Washington" community in South Franklin, Maine.